-Learner Directed Materials Directed Essential Feature of Inquiry L2 L .1 M1 M2 Learners are engaged by scientifically oriented questions. er to formulate own pothesis to be samples to help learner Offers learner lists of questions or hypotheses from which to select.
-Provides learner with specific stated (or implied) question/hypothesis to be investigated.
+Learner Directed Materials s Directed Essential Feature of Inquiry L2 L .1 M1 M2 Learners are engaged by scientifically oriented questions.
+Prompts learne question or hy tested. er to formulate own pothesis to be samples to help learner es Offers learner lists of questions or hypotheses from which to select.
+Provides learner stated (or implied question/hypothe investigated. d) .
 Learners give priority to evidence, which allows them to develop and evaluate explanations that address scientifically oriented questions.
-Learner detern constitutes ev develops proc protocols for g data (as appro idence and edures and jathering relevant Provides data and asks learner to analyze Provides data and gives specific direction on how data to be analyzed.
-Learners formulate explanations from evidence to address scientifically oriented questions. formulate own conclusions. how evidence conclusions, Prompts learner to think about now evidence leads to conclusions, but does not cite specific evidence.
-Directs learner attention (often through questions) to specific pieces of data to make inferences or form generalizations. ns) to specific make Directs learner attention (often through questions) to specific pieces of data to lead learner to predetermined correct conclusion (verification).
+Learner determines what constitutes evidence and develops procedures and protocols for gathering relevant data (as appropriate).
+Directs learner to collect certain data, or only provides portion of needed data.
+Often provides protocols for data collection.
+Provides data and asks learner to analyze Provides data an direction on how analyzed.
+Learners formulate explanations from evidence to address scientifically oriented questions. er to analyze data own conclusions. how evidence leads to conclusions, but does not cite specific evidence.
+Directs learner attention (often through questions) to specific pieces of data to make inferences or form generalizations.
+Directs learner attention (often through questions) to specific pieces of data to lead learner to predetermined correct conclusion (verification).
 Learners evaluate their explanations in light of alternative explanations, particularly those reflecting scientific understanding.
-Prompts learner to examine other resources and form links to explanations independently ("Catalyst").
+Prompts learner to examine other resources and form links to explanations independently ( Catalyst ).
 Provides links but does not refer to them.
 Learner independently examines other resources and forms links to explanations Directs learner to links related to areas and sources of scientific knowledge.
 Identifies areas and sources of scientific knowledge that could be useful, but does not provide links.
 States or implies possible connections, but does not provide links Explicitly states specific connections, but does not provide links.
 Learners communicate and justify their proposed explanations.
-Reminds learn purpose and r specific guida need, but gives no Talks about how to improve communication, but does not suggest content or layout.
+Reminds learn purpose and n specific guidar eed, but gives no Talks about how to improve communication, but does not suggest content or layout.
 Suggests possible content to include and/or layout that might be used.
 Specifies content to be included and/or layout to be used. with much initiative dependence.
-Learner does much selecting from provided materials.
-Limited choices.
-Materials-driven.
-Learner makes few choices and is given much direction.
+Learner makes decisions, but with support and scaffolding, particularly with the process. support and scaffolding, particularly provided materials.
+Limited choice Materials-driven.
+I choices and is give earner makes few en much direction.